This one is just the right size. I can see why the romantics among us love it.

 It’s AMAZING what you can fit in the bed of a truck.
 During our recent move, I saved a fortune by hauling my own things and not paying delivery fees.
 My son and I were able to fit a dresser, desk, chair, and four stools in the back of the truck that we bought for his new bedroom from Brick n Barn in San Diego.
 Bonus, we had planned on hitting the beach instead of buying a bedroom full of furniture, there was still enough space for the beach chairs and boogie boards we brought.
 I could literally justify a lease payment based on the “savings” I could rack up by hauling stuff in my own truck.
 Not everyone agrees with my math, but I stand by the numbers.

-Disclosure: The Toyota Tacoma was provided for my test drive.
-All opinions, and singing are purely my own.
+Disclosure: The Tacoma was provide for my test drive; all opinions are my own.